adrianholovaty/django-pancake/README.rst

 Pros:

-* Makes run-time template rendering faster.
+* Might make run-time template rendering faster.
 In some cases, the rendering is significantly faster.
 See "How fast is the speed improvement?" below.

+* Can help you understand how a complex template inheritance structure works.
+  You can examine a pancake to see how all of the template blocks fit together.

 * Not a huge commitment.
 Give it a shot and see whether it makes things faster for you.

 Cons:

+* Might not actually result in a significant speed increase.

 * Makes your deployment more complex, as you now have to manage generated templates and run django-pancake to generate them whenever you deploy.